 During the 60+ years that the U.S. has engaged North Korea, Uncle Sam has pushed the little impoverished state to become a military superpower, with ballistic missiles, nuclear weapons and a developing capability to strike U.S. shores.
 By signing the 1994 Agreed Framework, the United States agreed to "provide formal assurances to the DPRK against the threat or use of nuclear weapons by the U.S." Reneging, in a tit-for tat manner, on agreements to supply the Hermit Kingdom with two nuclear reactors, temporary fuel, and food in trade for the North halting its nuclear program, the U.S. provoked North Korea into become a nuclear armed nation.
 From the north's perspective, the hostile nature of Uncle Sam's rhetoric did not "provide formal assurances to the DPRK against the threat or use of nuclear weapons by the U.S."

-Evidently, the United States had suspicions that the North did not intend to halt its nuclear activities after receiving the agreed food and fuel.
+Evidently, the United States suspected the North did not intend to halt its nuclear activities after receiving the agreed food and fuel.
 Evidently, North Korea concluded the United States was stalling in its promise to supplying fuel and food as its part of the bargain and decided to go ahead until the U.S. fulfilled its commitments.
 Faulty behavior from the two nations provoked their eventual confrontation.

 Did it matter if the deprived DPRK population received needed food and fuel, even if their country's leaders violated the agreements?
 Testing the leadership's veracity would have settled the issue.
 If the North Koreans received the goods and continued in their nuclear preparations, then the U.S. could act upon a moral high ground, with definite evidence of North Korea's duplicity, and be more able to conduct a retaliatory policy.
 However, the U.S. continually antagonized the Kims, promoted regime collapse, and forced them to pursue the nuclear option.
-The dispatching to oblivion of two dictators who had retreated from developing nuclear weapons - Saddam Hussein and Moammar Gaddafi - sent a clear indication to Kim Jong-un that if he halted his nuclear developments he would assuredly suffer a similar ignominious fate.
+The dispatching to oblivion of two dictators who had retreated from developing nuclear weapons - Saddam Hussein and Moammar Gaddafi - sent a clear message to Kim Jong-un that if he halted his nuclear developments he would assuredly suffer a similar ignominious fate.

 Can a revised and basic plan reverse the course of North Korea's belligerent attitude?

 Definitely.
 Why would a resource-limited nation want to waste resources for military developments?
 What does North Korea gain by challenging the United States, except committing itself to be demolished one day?
-The obvious explanation for North Korea's excessive attention to military prowess is its potential as a deterrent against attack.
+The obvious explanation for North Korea's excessive attention to military prowess is as a deterrent against attack.
 Having military maneuvers by foreign powers off your coasts, and having troops from an antagonistic nation stationed close to your borders generates fear.
 What would any country do that has been characterized by the world's major military power as part of an 'axis of evil?'
 It would develop deterrents to protect itself against threats.
 It would ensure energy reserves and create a military force that counters nuclear powers.
 It would develop nuclear or other weapons of mass destruction.
 Political strategists recite a "nuclear bee-sting" alternative, in which smaller states obtain a nuclear weapon to deter major military action against them.
 North Korean leaders are demonstrating that the "nuclear bee-sting" proposition fits their strategy of preventing a U.S. military confrontation on the Korean peninsula.

 North Korea is not threatening the U.S; it is challenging the U.S. to leave it alone in its arrangements, which the U.S. rebuts as derangements and misery.
-Why insult their leaders when they are not demanding that the U.S. reduce its addictive drugs, crime, and the hundreds of ghettos across its wealthy continent.
+Why insult their leaders when they are not demanding that the U.S. reduce its extensive use of addictive drugs, excessive crime, and the hundreds of ghettos across its wealthy continent.
 If the United States and South Korea halt their threatening military maneuvers, and the U.S. moves its troops out of South Korea will the North react positively?
 Of course.
 Get rid of the sanctions, help North Korea with its energy and food problems, leave them alone to resolve their own domestic problems and the world will witness a different North Korea; not a model democracy or one that respects individual rights, more similar to China, Saudi Arabia, Egypt, Venezuela and a host of other nations that bother the United States and do not invite military confrontation.
 One important feature of the new DPRK will be that it will not pose a threat to the U.S.

 Repression of political views and suppression of human rights occur in the DPRK, but are they as described by its antagonists?